Foundation of a new art

 — Thierry Forbois, creator of the Way of wine

-Almost fifteen years ago, watching a spectacular sunrise from the summit of a hill in the French Pyrenees, I had a timeless experience*.
+Fifteen years ago, watching a spectacular sunrise from the summit of a hill in the French Pyrenees, I had a timeless experience.
 A moment of awe.
 My body, my eyes, and my mind suddenly opened as an extraordinary feeling of peace flooded through me.
 I had touched the forgotten foundation of life itself.
 In a single instant, I understood everything that words could never convey.
 For the first time, I saw: I was at the centre of a miracle, connected to it.
 I knew then that for the rest of my life, nothing could shake this proof, apprehended so clearly on that hilltop.
 I was born there.
-From that instant roots back The Way of wine.
+From that instant roots back the Way of wine.

 Since then, I have thought continuously about the disparity between the alienation of modern life and the intimacy of spiritual existence, and sought ways to sharpen human sensitivity, and to liberate it from the superficial, fragmented sensations that constitute many people’s lives.

 In early 2009, the idea of renewing the way wine is tasted came up to me.
 In a traditional wine tasting, I felt that too much intervention by the intellect and conceptual analysis of experience, notably by forcing perceived sensations into words, cuts us off from an essential part of the wine-drinking experience.
 This intrusion of thought into the tasting moment deprives us of what wine most intrinsically has to offer.
 The conscious mind cannot simultaneously enter direct experience and analyze this same experience.
 The moment the intellect intervenes to conceptualize or verbalize, it loses contact with the direct experience of what is, and loses as well the sensations and emotions that accompany it.
-I call this hypothesis the “oceanic principle of the inconceivable,” referring to the feeling of being one with the universe, an intense sensation of communion which many people feel while contemplating nature or a piece of art, the flight of a dragonfly, the beauty of a single blade of grass, or a taste of wine.
+I call this hypothesis “the oceanic principle of the inconceivable”, referring to the feeling of being one with the universe, an intense sensation of communion which many people feel while contemplating nature or a piece of art, the flight of a dragonfly, the beauty of a single blade of grass, or a taste of wine.
 It disappears the instant the intellect tries to explain it.

 In subsequent years, I devoted my time to research the specific conditions likely to favour an experience of awe and, at the moment of drinking a glass of wine, the awakening of this oceanic feeling (some refer to it as “celestial” or “cosmic”).